0cjs/sedoc/8bit/pc-8001/README.md

 presumably) with its own Z-80 controlling the disks; the FDD port used an [i8255]-compatible PIO chip for communications with the peripheral.

-The [SD6031] is a PC-6001mkII FDD Emulator that may have a similar interface.
-More technical details are given on the [spec page][SD6031-spec].
+The [SD6031] is a PC-6001mkII FDD Emulator that can work with the PC-8001mkII (though the pinout looks to be different.
+See the README in the [firmware source](sd6031/) is here for more details.

 Character Set and Colors